harishraut-Aut/OrangeHrm-Testng/README.md

 # OrangeHrm-Testng
 This is Data driven framework designed by me
-By using -> DataproviderAprroach. i have used :
+By using -> DataproviderAprroach.

+i have used :

 TestNG+Maven

-I have Created 4 utility files :
+Page Object Model | 4 utility files | Object Repo-(.properties) included
 1) Excel Utility
 2) Extent-report
 3) Utility to extract Data from excel file